 Let Property Content: High Value Furnishings

-This is useful for landlords that provide high value furnishings.
-It will protect things like the carpets, curtains, appliances and other fixtures or fittings and furnishings as well as protecting against damage caused by the tenants.
+This is useful for landlords that provide high value furnishings as it will not only protect things like carpets, curtains, appliances and other fixtures or fittings and furnishings but it will also protect against damage caused by tenants.

-A fairly limited policy will typically give a fixed limit of around £5,000 of cover items such as carpets, curtains, light fixtures and fittings, and kitchen white goods on a new for old basis.
-There is no rerquirement to obtain insurance cover for any items provided by tenants who should take out their own contents insurance prior to moving into the property.
+A fairly limited policy will typically give a fixed limit of around £5,000 of cover on a new for old basis.
+There is no need to obtain insurance cover for any items provided by tenants as they should take out their own contents insurance prior to moving into the property.
 Landlords can actually insist on tenants insuring themselves against accidental or malicious damage.

 Loss of Rent/Alternative Accommodation

 Public Liability covers sudden and unforeseen events.
-It relates to the contents, (usually up to £5m) in the event of injuries to tenants or their guest such as loose carpets or defective appliances.
+It relates to the contents, (usually up to £5m) in the event of injuries to tenants or their guests such as defective cookers, loose carpets or defective appliances.
 Premiums cost between £60 and £100 per year.